embEDUx/documentation/src/background/evaluation/toolchain.md

 # Evaluation Toolchain

-As written in the [design](../design/toolchain.md) there are two possible solutions, but with the [evaluation of buildroot](buildroot.md) in mind, there is only one solution left.
+As written in the [design](../design/toolchain.md) there are two possible solutions, but with the evaluation of the [Yocto Project](yocto-project.md) and [buildroot](buildroot.md) already done, there is only one solution left.

 ## Crosstool-NG
 **Crosstoo-NG** offers the possibility to build static, and therefore portable